ravendb/docs/version_3/docs/client-api/setting-up-connection-string.dotnet.markdown

 Specify where to locate the server.

 Failover
-:   Type: string
+:   Type: string in predefined format
-Define failover server.
-Read more [here](../client-api/how-to/setup-failover-servers-and-failover-behavior).
+Failover server definition.
+Read more [here](../client-api/bundles/how-client-integrates-with-replication-bundle#failover-servers).

 Database or DefaultDatabase
 :   Type: string